joeldodson/codinginblind/docs/articles/getting_started_with_python.md

 Its more about not wanting links to become stale, and I think I'm giving enough detail for others to find resources they trust.

+One of the most valuable skills you'll need as a developer these days is finding sites you trust when you have questions.
+I'll avoid getting myself in trouble and simply say there seem to be many sites with very good search engine optimizations (SEO), with information that's remarkably similar to other sites, but many, many, more adds.

 Think of this article as an introduction with very high level notes.
 If this setup sounds reasonable, it would be good to dig deeper into VS Code, PowerShell, and Virtual Environments on your own.

 ## Operating System - Windows 11